bitpay/bitcore/README.md

 To use clustering, an external DB server and Lock server need to be configured.
 The lock server can be started  `locker/locker.js`.

+# Migration from LevelDB

+Old versions of BWS uses LevelDB to store data.
+There is a migration script available at: `scripts/level2mongo.js`

 # Security Considerations